oluwatimilehin/anchors/design.md

 - How do we coordinate set_updater with the adjust heights heap? (for later)
 - maybe the engine can be responsible for the coordination?

+ A node is "stale" if it has never been computed or if its recompute id is less than the change id of one of its children.

 ### Anchor
 - Users can create an Anchor in a number of ways:
     - Just provide the value in a constructor.